Foster Youth Resilience in Education (FYRE) Scholars Program

 As of the 2016-2017 academic school year, 65 former foster youth students registered with SSI.
 In the upcoming 2017-2018 academic year, there are approximately 20 incoming freshmen that will be joining the FYRE Scholars program.

-After students register with SSI, students are invited to the welcome event during Week Zero held specifically to introduce them to the FYRE Scholars program.
-This event will provide students with their first impression of what kind of support and community they can receive among other students who have had similar experiences.
+FYRE Scholars are invited to the welcome kick-off dinner during Week One to introduce them to the FYRE Scholars program requirements.
+This event will provide students with what kind of support and community they can receive among other students who have had similar experiences.
 FYRE Scholars will be given information on services specific to them as scholars, such as meetings, workshops, and counseling.
 They will also be given information about services within SSI that they can benefit from (i.e. book loan program, study spaces, LARC scholarships, etc.).

 PERSONALIZED SUPPORT & ADVISING: